Akcanbasri/yapay-sinir-aglarina-sinir-final-odevi/README.md

-I can try to write a README file for your GitHub repo, but you may need to edit it later to suit your preferences.
-Here is a possible README file:

 # Iris Classification using Neural Network

 This repo contains a Python code that uses a neural network model to classify the iris dataset into three species: setosa, versicolor, and virginica.
 The code uses the pandas, numpy, matplotlib, seaborn, sklearn, and keras modules to perform data preprocessing, model building, training, and evaluation.